Alan Scott: Publication history

 In 1986, the editors at DC Comics decided that all its characters should exist within the same setting and effected this change with the Crisis on Infinite Earths miniseries.
 Alan Scott now shared the same fictional world as Hal Jordan.
 DC Comics decided to write the character out of continuity in a one-shot book entitled Last Days of the Justice Society, in which he was "forever" trapped in an extra-dimensional realm.
 The character was brought back in the 1990s due to fan interest.
 Rather than update Alan Scott as a contemporary young hero as had been done with Batman and Superman, Alan Scott was instead written as a veteran of World War II with a magically prolonged lifespan.
 To distinguish Alan Scott from Hal Jordan, his superhero codename was for a time changed to "Sentinel" and he lost his magic ring, manifesting his powers through his glowing hands instead.
 In JSA #50 (2003) he regained his classic codename and ring, though he remained apart from Hal Jordan's Green Lantern Corps.
 He was a regular character in JSA and Justice Society of America.

-In 2011, DC Comics again rebooted their fictional properties, and their new version of Alan Scott once again exists on Earth-2, where Hal Jordan and his Green Lantern Corps do not exist.
-The new Alan Scott is no longer a grizzled veteran of World War II, but a fresh young superhero.
+In 2011, DC Comics again rebooted their fictional properties, erasing Alan from Earth Prime and instead having a new version of Alan Scott that once again exists on Earth-2, where Hal Jordan and his Green Lantern Corps do not exist.
+This new Alan Scott is no longer a grizzled veteran of World War II, but a fresh young superhero.
 He first appears in Earth 2 #3 (2012) with a completely redesigned sleek, solid green suit with no cape.

+In the 2017-2019 Doomsday Clock event, Prime Earth Alan is unerased by Doctor Manhattan, and is merged back into Earth Prime during the 2020-2021 Dark Nights: Death Metal multiversal reboot event.

+The first appearances of the character from 1940, including in All-American Comics #16, will enter the American public domain on January 1, 2036 as the copyright for the comic was renewed in 1967.